 Studies have shown that where neighborhood blight exists, crime flourishes, and whenever crime flourishes, the quality of life of the community suffers and the community must direct additional resources.
 Police diligently attempt to remedy the criminal causes of neighborhood deterioration, but the problems are usually much more deep seated.
 Substandard housing, unsightly properties, and vacant structures draw the type of individuals that perpetuate criminal activity.
 These are problems that the police don’t respond to and require a comprehensive code enforcement plan to initiate a reversal in our communities’ worst blighted, gang and crime infested neighborhoods.

-Neighborhood revitalization programs vary in scope, but all are intended to eliminate blight and reduce crime while enhancing safer residential and business stock and provide greater quality of life in our community.
+School Area Team projects vary in scope, but all are intended to eliminate blight and reduce crime around schools, while enhancing safer residential and business stock and provide greater quality of life in our community.

 - Abandoned buildings